Why Study Medicine in English at the Georgian National University (SEU) in Georgia?

 - The Study Medicine Europe (SME) Transcript Evaluation Team has authorisation to assess all aspects of graduate programme applications including evaluating academic transcripts and Bachelor’s Degree documentation; see the tab Graduate Entry Assessment Process for all details.

-- Study Medicine Europe (SME) offers SEU students a pathway for studying clinical rotations abroad for up to three years at hospitals or clinical facilities.
+- Study Medicine Europe (SME) facilitates competitive clinical rotation opportunities for students studying at European universities to apply for clinical rotations for up to three years in medical facilities abroad.

 - Their CV and preferences for the rotation (duration, the location, facility and department).